nasaharvest/street2sat/field_points/Kenya/README.md

 - Land: 569,140 sq km
 - Water: 11,227 sq km

-**Landscape**
+**Landscape** <sup>[3]</sup>
-- Low plains rise to central highlands bisected by Great Rift Valley
-- Fertile plateau in west
+Geographic Regions
+1. Lake Victoria Basin: part of a plateau rising eastward from the lakeshore to the Rift highlands.
+2. Great Rift Valley & Associated Highlands: splits the highland region into two sections: Mau Escarpment to the west & Aberdare Range to the east.
+Valley itself is 30 to 80 miles (50 to 130 km) wide.
+Important in historic & economic development, this region was focus of European settlement.
+3. Eastern Plateau Forelands: just east of Rift highlands, constitute a vast plateau of ancient rocks gently sloping to the coastal plain, scattered hills & striking elevated formations
+4. North & Northeast Semi-arid/Arid Regions: vast region extending from Ugandan border through Lake Rudolf to the plateau area between the Ethiopian and Kenyan highlands, movement of people & livestock is limited by availability of water
-- Coastal Region: Mangrove swamps, low-lying coastal areas
+5. Coastal Region: runs for about 250 miles (400 km) along the Indian Ocean, mangrove swamps, low-lying coastal areas
-- Inland: Broad plains, many hills
-- Northern & Eastern: Semi-arid/arid regions
-- Southern: Most of population and economic production, low-lying coastal area and plateau
-- Highlands: Fertile plateau, successful agricultural production

 **Terrestrial Ecoregions**
 1. Guinean forest-savanna mosaic
 2. Sahelian Acacia savanna
-3. West Sudanian savanna, and
+3. West Sudanian savanna
 4. Guinean mangroves

-**Land Use**
+**Land Use** <sup>[1]</sup>
 - Agricultural land: 48.1% (2018 est.)
 - Arable land: 9.8% (2018 est.)
 - Permanent crops: 0.9% (2018 est.)